JayMcConnon/DSS-Bot/docs/commands/serverstatus.md

 - Response - A message that will tell you allot of information about the status of your game server.
 - Arguments - `name` given to server when adding it to the bot.
-- Options - `names`/ `nonames`  - Defaults to `names` - Toggles player details.
+- Options - `withplayers`  - Defaults to `noplayers` - Tells the query to show player details (if available).
 - Examples
     - `!query myawesomeserver`
+    - `!query myawesomeserver withplayers`
-- Permissions - Must have the `MANAGE_GUILD` permission to use this command.
+- You do not need any permissions to use this command.

 On a successful query you should see a reply from the bot that looks like this..